 Migrating Dialogues #4 Bamama

 Bamama.
 Mother in plural.
-As a mother what do you pass on to your child – and how much choice do you have in this?
-Motherhood as heritage.
+What do you inherit from your mothers and what do you pass on to your children?
+Bamama is a personal investigation into motherhood as heritage.
 Of land and goods.
 Of movable and immovable.
 Of pain.
 Privileges.
-Scars.
-Long legs.
 Big feet.
-Sand between toes and teeth.
-A white skin.
-Blind spots.
-Vertigo.
-Genes.
-With money, freezers and white coats mutations are being hoaxed.
+Cut off breasts.
+Bad genes.
+With money, freezers and white coats genetic flaws are being hoaxed.
 A pattern redrawn.
 But what about the other inheritances?
-How can you map, select, test and transform those?
-The stories.
-The questions.
-About a tropical hat and a pistol under the tablecloth.
-About steaming moambe dishes.
-About a parting at night and a dark girl hidden under a canvas.
-The crumbling past leaves traces.
-In a walnut tree.
-In watery eyes.
-In a bulging scrapbook.
-How can you write a new story with inherited words?
+How can I map, select, test and transform those?
+The myths.
+The taboos.
+The blind spots.
+A bulging scrapbook reshuffles crumbling memories.
+How can I write a new story with inherited words?

 Credits